YangLab/CIRCexplorer2/docs/tutorial/alignment.md

 # Alignment for Circular RNA Fusion Junction Reads

 CIRCexplorer2 supports TopHat2/TopHat-Fusion and other aligners (STAR, segemehl, BWA and MapSplice).
-Although different aligners showed slightly different in circular RNA identification, TopHat2/TopHat-Fusion has a perfect match with Cufflinks.
+Although different aligners showed slight difference in circular RNA identification, TopHat2/TopHat-Fusion has a perfect match with Cufflinks.
 As a result, TopHat2/TopHat-Fusion is recommended in alignment step, especially for [circular RNA characterization pipeline](../tutorial/pipeline.md).

 ## TopHat2/TopHat-Fusion